Eating _____ will lead to death and cause ______ and you will ______….

 In the same instance, if you only eat “clean” foods, but are still in a surplus, you will gain weight.

 The reason junk food gets the bad rep is because it is much more calorically dense, and is much easier to over eat your calorie level.

-Quantity (calories) controls your weight, quality (nutrients) is what has a bigger effect on your insides, blood labs, etc. Eat mostly healthy, natural foods, in a calorie deficit and you will look great and feel great.
+Quantity (calories) controls your weight, quality (nutrients) is what has a bigger effect on your organ health, inside and out, blood labs, etc. Eat mostly healthy, natural foods, in a calorie deficit and you will lose fat AND feel great.